Helithumper/flagbot/README.md

 <img height="150" align="right" src="images/flagbot.png">

-This is a bot created for SunshineCTF by [Helithumper](https://github.com/helithumper).
-Removes SunshineCTF related flags.
-In a competition such as SunshineCTF, amongst other CTFs, the ability to block all flags from being sent in messages is crucial.
+This is a bot created for managing CTF Discord guilds by [Helithumper](https://github.com/helithumper).
+The bot automatically removes CTF flags.
+In CTF competitions, the ability to block all flags from being sent in messages is crucial to running a fair competition.
 This bot will remove messages containing flag patterns and send a witty GIF in response.
-Any questions about this bot should be directed to the SunshineCTF admins on our discord server.
-Please feel free to message us there.

 ## Usage